Estimote/Android-Fleet-Management-SDK/Examples/README.md

   Change the background color and text on the screen depending on which of the ranged beacons is the closest.

+- **NFCStamps**

+  > Uses: NFC (requires [new Proximity Beacons](http://blog.estimote.com/post/147038205465/announcing-next-gen-proximity-beacons-with), hardware revision "G")

+  Tap your phone to a beacon to automatically open the app & collect a coffee stamp.

 - **Showroom**

   > Uses: [sticker beacons](http://developer.estimote.com/nearables/stickers-vs-beacons/), Nearable packet